InspectProInspectPro

 • Direct-fixed cladding without a drainage cavity

-• Musty odours inside the property
+• Musty odours inside the property, particularly near exterior walls

 • Soft or spongy areas in flooring near exterior walls